CS351: Database Design

 Exam 2 Case

 Fall Quarter, 1998

 This is an exam.
 All work is to be completed individually, without discussion with or help from your classmates.
-The exam is due at 11:40am, Tuesday, 17 October, 1998.
-Exams may be hand-delivered to either of my offices (SAC 284 or CSTC 500) by that time, e-mailed by that time, or faxed to 773.325.7167.
+The exam is due at 11:40am, Tuesday, 27 October, 1998.
+Exams may be hand-delivered to either of my offices (SAC 284 or CSTC 500) by that time, e-mailed by that time, or turned in at DPC 8012, the Tuesday classroom.
 Exams may be handwritten/hand-drawn, or may be computer generated.
 I can read Visio 5.0 files, GIF, JPEG, HTML, and Word files.
-Questions about the exam should be mailed directly to me at: email@example.com.
+Questions about the exam should be mailed directly to me at: firstname.lastname@example.org.

 Advising Management System (AMS) Case

 In the School of Computer Science, Telecommunications, and Information Systems, all students are assigned to a faculty advisor upon matriculation.
 Faculty advisors are responsible for assisting students with schedule and course planning, career planning, and life.
 Faculty advising appointments are most often made by the front desk in the CTI main office.
 Because the School is growing so quickly, it has become necessary to develop a database that will:

 - House faculty pre-set advising hours each quarter (e.g., MW, 2-4pm).
 These will change each quarter.

 - Store students assigned to each faculty member

 - Log appointments made for each student with the faculty member so that:

 - The Dean can see how many student advising appointments a given faculty member has had during a given period of time (month, 3 months, year, etc.)